andrew-t-williams/game-of-life/README.md

-# game-of-life
+# Conway's Game of Life
-An interactive visualization of Conway's Game of Life.
+An interactive web app to visualize Conway's Game of Life.

 Two dimentional grid of cells.
 Each cell is either dead or alive, and each generation or frame has rules of how a cell's state changes.
 Evaluations are based on surrounding cells.